kamalim/kamalim.github.com/index.md

     end

-##  Once the above configs are added, save and close the vagrantfile and run vagrant up.This ##will create a vm with the respective role mentioned in the config.
+Once the above configs are added, save and close the vagrantfile and run vagrant up.
+This will create a vm with the respective role mentioned in the config.

     $vagrant up